 »Use Kubectl to access the server

-This will allow you to navigate the file system and run Consul CLI commands on the pod.
-For example you can verify the Consul version and member list.
+From the container, you are able to navigate the file system and run Consul CLI commands.
+For example, you can view the Consul version.

-Consul v1.6.1 Protocol 2 spoken by default, understands 2 to 3 (agent will automatically use protocol >2 when speaking to compatible agents)
+$ consul version Consul v1.9.4 Revision 10bb6cb3b Protocol 2 spoken by default, understands 2 to 3 (agent will automatically use protocol >2 when speaking to compatible agents)

 »Consul HTTP API